Building a home is complicated and nobody’s perfect

-All New Home Constructions Are Built to Code Though, Right?
+All New Home Constructions Are Built to Code, Right?

 Below are four critical points to understand how building codes are applied to residential house construction.

-1. Codes for New Construction Homes Are Just a Bare Minimum Requirement
+1. Codes for New Construction Homes Are a Minimum Requirement

 Building codes are a set of minimum standards by which constructing a home to any lesser degree is essentially illegal.
 So building new constructions to local building codes is simply complying with local minimum standards.
 These codes do not guarantee that “best practices” are applied when constructing the house.